chantra/draft-dot-for-insecure-delegation/draft-bretelle-dot-for-insecure-delegations.md

 To authenticate a DoT server of a secure delegation, it is possible to use use the TLSA resource record {{RFC6698}} of the nameserver as decribed in
-{{I-D.draft-bortzmeyer-dprive-resolver-to-auth-01}} Section 2, while this method
+{{I-D.bortzmeyer-dprive-resolver-to-auth}} Section 2, while this method
 is valid, it precludes the onboarding of insecure delegation as DoT servers.

 Without the use of DNSSEC, a delegation is not able to authenticate itself as